kandiyohi/autohotkey_scripts/README.txt

     == winclick.ahk ==

-    Easily shunt windows behind all other windows.
+    Easily shunt or minimize windows behind all other windows.
 The default keybind is:

         - WinKey+RightClick  -  Move window under mouse cursor to back.
+        - WinKey+LeftClick  -  Minimized window under mouse cursor.
+        - WinKey+z  -  Undo last operation.
+This will activate the window, even if it was previously inactive.

     It is recommended to run this script with either UI Access or as Administrator so all windows can be managed.